PeakIndicators/Getting-Started-On-Azure-ML/Documents/How-to-productionize-your-Azure-ML-model.md

 This process of retraining and effective Continous Integration/Continuous Development of ML models is the biggest strength of Azure Machine Learning.

+A theme of the above steps is that your retraining should be automated, not ad hoc.
+Azure ML provides different ways of achieving this automation.
+In this tutorial we will explain the following:

+* Azure Machine Learning pipelines are a good answer for creating workflows relating to data preparation, training, validation, and deployment.
+* Retrain models with Azure Machine Learning designer to see how pipelines and the Azure Machine Learning designer fit into a retraining scenario.
+* Azure DevOps Pipelines with Azure CLI